azurecitadel/azurecitadel/content/arc/servers/010-prereqs.md

     az login
     ```

-    The familiar browser authantication workflow should start.
+    The familiar browser authentication workflow should start.
 (The Azure CLI documentation will also open up.)

 * Show your current subscription context